AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/mappings.md

                     <td>N/A</td>
                     <td>N/A</td>
                     <td>
+                    <p>This requirement mandates a document instance identifier for a PSML document.
+This requirement is best enforced in a further profile.</p>
                         <p>The profile does not mandate an instance identifier mechanism (e.g. Bundle.identifier).
 This is an implementation environment concern and outside of the scope of the FHIR profiles.</p>
                     </td>
                 </tr>